Inpassor/ts-node-server/README.md

     // next();

     // or send a response to a client, otherwise, the server will hang till timeout
-    // use Server.send or Component.send method in order to send all the needed headers defined in the config request.app.send(request, response, 200, 'Some content');
+    // use Response.send method in order to send all the needed headers defined in the config response.send(request, response, 200, 'Some content');
 });

 server.run();